-On or after October 15, 2024, until the close of business on the second scheduled trading day immediately preceding January 15, 2025, holders may convert their Convertible Notes at any time.
-Upon conversion, holders may receive cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock, at the Company's option.
-The initial conversion rate is 25.5384 shares of common stock per \$1,000 principal amount of Convertible Notes (equivalent to an initial conversion price of approximately \$39.16 per share of common stock).
-The conversion rate will be subject to adjustment in some events but will not be adjusted for any accrued and unpaid interest.
+On or after October 15, 2024, until the close of business on the second scheduled trading day immediately preceding January 15, 2025, holders may convert their 2025 Convertible Notes at any time.
+The initial conversion rate for the 2025 Convertible Notes is 25.5384 shares of common stock per \$1,000 principal amount of 2025 Convertible Notes (equivalent to an initial conversion price of approximately \$39.16 per share of common stock).
+On or after March 1, 2028, until the close of business on the second scheduled trading day immediately preceding June 1, 2028, holders may convert their 2028 Convertible